SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 When in edit mode, header fields are per default shown as editable input fields.\
-This might not be wanted in case these fields are additionally displayed in another section of the object page (7)(8).
+This might not be wanted in case these fields are additionally displayed in another section of the Object Page (7)(8).

 ![](./images/image10.png)